-Despite resuming negotiations with the P5+1 over the nuclear deal, Tehran has been signaling since Raisi's election that rejoining the nuclear deal will not define the Raisi presidency, in contrast to the amount of time Rouhani and his foreign minister spent on the accord.
+Despite resuming negotiations with the P5+1 over the nuclear deal, Tehran signaled that rejoining the nuclear deal would not define the Raisi presidency, in contrast to effort expended by Rouhani and his foreign minister.
 This has been evident in the delay in the nuclear negotiations following Raisi's election victory-a tactic that has also been geared towards increasing Tehran's leverage at the negotiating table.
-While deprioritizing the nuclear deal, Raisi's focus has been increasing economic partnerships in the region, and deepening ties with China and Russia, in part to neutralize Western sanctions.
+While deprioritizing the nuclear deal, Raisi's focus remained on increasing economic partnerships in the region, and deepening ties with China and Russia, in part to neutralize Western sanctions.

-President Raisi's foreign policy priority is to bolster ties with Russia and China, who are becoming increasingly willing partners and more of a security threat to the U.S. Integration with the West has taken a lower priority than the Rouhani administration.
+President Raisi's foreign policy priority was to bolster ties with Russia and China, who are becoming increasingly willing partners and more of a security threat to the U.S. Integration with the West has taken a lower priority than the Rouhani administration.
 The Supreme Leader's strategic vision, which entails a rejection of Western values and influence in the world, has taken precedence, along with the export of Iran's revolutionary ideals and its theocratic form of government and the pursuit of a nuclear weapon-each in the service of its hegemonic aspirations.
 Moreover, the Iranian system has opposed any limits on Iran's ballistic missile program, or its support for terrorist proxy groups, dashing Western hopes for a longer, stronger, and broader deal.

-Beyond Russia and China, Raisi has sought to build partnerships with Venezuela.
+Beyond Russia and China, Raisi sought to build partnerships with Venezuela.
 He made a state visit to Venezuela in June 2023, during which he sought to improve bilateral trade relations to boost sanctions evasion.
 The two leaders expressed optimism that their countries could increase annual trade to \$20 billion.
 To that end, Raisi called for activating new shipping lines between the two countries.
 Raisi also visited Cuba and Nicaragua, where his anti-Americanism was welcomed.
 However, these visits did not yield many tangible results.
 Cuba and Nicaragua have less to offer Tehran than, for example, Brazil.
-The President of Brazil, Luiz da Silva, better known as "Lula," might have calculated that an invitation to Raisi was too risky, especially after allowing Iranian warships to dock at Brazilian ports in February 2023.
+The President of Brazil, Luiz Inácio Lula da Silva, better known as

+"Lula," might have calculated that an invitation to Raisi was too risky, especially after allowing Iranian warships to dock at Brazilian ports in February 2023.

-Iran has also renewed its focus on relations with African countries.
-President Raisi's trip to Kenya, Uganda, and Zimbabwe in July 2023 marks an Iranian president's first trip to the African continent in 11 years.
+Under Raisi's watch, Iran also renewed its focus on relations with African countries.
+His trip to Kenya, Uganda, and Zimbabwe in July 2023 marked an Iranian president's first trip to the African continent in 11 years.
 Raisi was greeted with a warm welcome in Kenya, where he received an honor guard, even though in 2012, 2015, and 2021, Kenyan authorities thwarted Iran-linked terrorist attacks targeting Western interests in Kenya.
 While in Uganda, Raisi launched into an anti-LGBTQ diatribe, saying, "The West today is trying to promote the idea of homosexuality and by promoting homosexuality they are trying to end the generation of human beings."
 Such comments were in accordance with Uganda's repressive laws targeting the LGBTQ community.